Kunjesh9867/HackerRank/MySQL/Basic Select/README.md

 # Weather Observation Station 1

-Query a list of CITY and STATE from the STATION table.
+`Query a list of CITY and STATE from the STATION table.`

-### Input Format

 The STATION table is described as follows:
 | Field       |   Type     |